-Games Coordinators (GCs) are part-time employees who are paid by the ESSC to facilitate games in the following sports: Basketball, Dodgeball, Floor Hockey, Indoor Soccer and some Outdoor Soccer leagues.
+Games Coordinators (GCs) are part-time employees who are paid by the ESSC to facilitate games in the following sports: Basketball, Dodgeball, Ball Hockey, Indoor Soccer and some Outdoor Soccer leagues.
 GCs are NOT referees, as the ESSC is a self-officiated league.
 However, they do play a huge role in ensuring that all players have the best experience possible each and every night.

 The ESSC encourages all players to get to know their GCs, learn their names and treat them with the respect that they deserve.
 It’s a hard job and they are doing their best out there!

 Overall, GCs are present to encourage sportsmanlike play and help ensure that the games run smoothly.
 Players are expected to respect their opponents, the GC, and play by the rules of their sport.
 The self-officiated aspect of the game should not be overlooked.